mfreed7/backdrop-filter-feature/README.md

 # Backdrop-filter Explainer

 ## Introduction
-Backdrop-filter is a proposed CSS property that applies one or more filters to the "backdrop" of an element.
+Backdrop-filter is a CSS property that applies one or more filters to the "backdrop" of an element.
 The "backdrop" basically<sup>1</sup> means all of the painted content that lies behind the element.
 This allows designers to construct "frosted glass" dialog boxes, video overlays, translucent navigation headers, and more.

 The backdrop-filter feature is easy to use.
 One simply needs to create an element with a partially transparent background, and apply the `backdrop-filter: {filters};` style to that element.
 The specified filters will be applied to the painted content **behind** the element, prior to drawing the element itself.

 <sub><sup>1</sup> See the detailed spec for the precise definition of the "backdrop".
 It is defined as almost everything behind the page, except in some circumstances where a DOM ancestor of the backdrop-filtered element contains filters or opacity or a few other things.</sub>

 ## Why is this needed?
 Who wants it?
 Ever since Webkit shipped a prefixed version of this feature [in 2015](https://webkit.org/blog/3632/introducing-backdrop-filters), developers have been asking for Chromium to implement it.
-The [main Chromium feature tracking bug](https://crbug.com/497522) has **529** stars as of March 8, 2019.
+The [main Chromium feature tracking bug](https://crbug.com/497522) has **573** stars as of May 20, 2019.
 A number of web design blogs highlight this "cool" feature, and bemoan the lack of Chromium support.
 It is clear from the comments on [the bug](https://crbug.com/497522), and in the general discussions around the web, that this feature is highly desired by designers.
 We should make it available to them.

 Here are a few such blog posts:
 * https://ferdychristant.com/please-help-make-backdrop-filter-a-reality-f81805ba3d52